Overview of Services

 *Fact-checking expectations and fees will be determined at project intake.

-What I’ll deliver: For both types of copyediting, you’ll receive MS Word files with changes tracked and suggestions or queries noted as comments.
-I’ll also create a customized style sheet to capture editorial choices for your project, or I can add to an existing style sheet you provide.
-Copyediting may include one or two rounds of review and followup.
+What I’ll deliver: For both levels of copyediting, you’ll receive MS Word files with changes tracked and suggestions or queries noted as comments.
+I’ll also provide a customized style sheet that captures the editorial choices for your project, or I can add to an existing style sheet you provide.
+Copyediting may include one round only or one round plus final review.

 > SUBSTANTIVE EDITING

-When you’ve been immersed in a piece of writing, a new perspective can help you move past roadblocks and lead to productive revisions.
+When you’re immersed in a piece of writing, a new perspective can help you move past roadblocks and lead to productive revisions.
 Substantive editing is a strategic, high-level review to gauge overall effectiveness of your strategy and message and identify areas to improve.

 Substantive editing —> high-level review of structure, organization, and message